gotev/android-upload-service/README.md

 ```

 ### Monitoring upload status
-To listen for the status of the upload service, use the provided `UploadServiceBroadcastReceiver`.
+To listen for the status of the upload service, use the provided [UploadServiceBroadcastReceiver](http://alexbbb.github.io/android-upload-service/javadoc/com/alexbbb/uploadservice/UploadServiceBroadcastReceiver.html).
 Override its methods to add your own business logic.
 Example on how to use it in an activity:

 ```java
 public class YourActivity extends Activity {